structuresound/tmake/README.md

 other things of note

-* can be run directly with node or as a docker image (if linux is suitable host environment)
+* can be run directly on mac / win / linux with node
+* can use docker run 1e1f/tmake (if linux host environment is ok)

 ## current roadmap, things aren't done that need to be

 host: yaml configs as json in a central repo
-hash: configuration against settings + source files
-cache: store static_libs + headers against config hash
+cache: store static_libs + headers against config hash clang cross-compile and dynamic support for different toolchain / sysroot

-cross-compile via xCode to iOS cross-compile via docker to raspberry pi + other embedded linux

 ## philosophies